 7. Learn to "mora mora", man

 If ever a nation had a mantra, this is it.
 Meaning 'slowly slowly', 'mora mora', is the go-to answer for everything in Madagascar, especially if you're in a hurry.
-If you're held up by potholes or displaying any signs of impatience, the response is likely to be 'mora mora', so you may as well get in the zone and give in to the truly island vibe that will serve you well during your travels.
+If you're held up by potholes or displaying any signs of impatience, the response is likely to be 'mora mora'.
+So, you may as well get in the zone and give in to the island vibe – it will serve you well during your travels.

 Verreaux's Sifaka dancing in Madagascar © Hugh Lansdown/Shutterstock